The Takatori Lab combines theory and experiment to engineer soft materials with unusual physical properties and interfaces.

 Engineering a dynamic interface

 In nature, contact interfaces between adjacent cells are regulated by specialized membrane-tethered proteins that bind across opposing plasma membranes.
 To control mass and energy diffusion across these junctions, cells use molecular motors and biopolymers to push against the membrane to modulate the bonding strength between the adhesive membrane surfaces.
 These nonequilibrium forces enable cell assemblies to achieve exquisite control over bonding capabilities.
 A technology to achieve a similar level of hierarchical control over the surface bonding in synthetic materials may trigger the development of robust materials with selective fluid and energy transport functionalities.
-In our research, we aim to advance our basic understanding of self-assembly and emergent phenomena in membrane-based materials that are perturbed away from equilibrium, and use this understanding to achieve exquisite control over molecular bonding and hierarchical structures in synthetic materials.
+In our research, we aim to advance our basic understanding of self-assembly and emergent phenomena in membrane-based materials that are driven away from equilibrium, and use this understanding to achieve exquisite control over molecular bonding and hierarchical structures in synthetic materials.

 Illustration by David S. Goodsell, the Scripps Research Institute